We All Have a Frontline

 — James Stockdale, fighter pilot and POW survivor

 Wendell Berry’s Fidelity is a true missive for our time, well worth reading.
-In the story, Burley Coulter is a much loved, eccentric, man-of-the-woods, who is getting old and frail in a close-knit farming community.
-Eventually, feeling they should do something, the people who love him take Burley to see a doctor, and he ends up in hospital.
-As they visit him, attached to tubes and machines, and under bright lights, they realize that they have unwittingly betrayed and abandoned him.
+In the story, Burley Coulter is a much loved eccentric man-of-the-woods who is getting old and frail in a close-knit farming community.
+Eventually, feeling they should do something, the people who love Burley take him to see a doctor, and he ends up in hospital.
+As they visit him, attached to tubes and machines and under bright lights, they realize that they have unwittingly betrayed and abandoned him.

 Soon after, Danny Branch gets up in the night, and tells his wife, Lyda, to say that he said something about going to Indiana.
 Danny Branch is Burley’s out-of-wedlock son, a man-of-the-woods like his father, and Lyda knows Danny’s errand – to go get Burley.

 When a police detective arrives at the Branch farm after Burley Coulter’s disappearance from the hospital and questions Lyda, the conversation unfolds as follows: